timeamolnar/tamaslang.github.io/_posts/2015-03-02-bdd-restapi-development.md

 ![placeholder]({{ site.url }}/assets/integration_testing.png "Integration Testing")

 ### Rest API
-Defining a rest API as application interface is what everybody do nowadays as it comes with certain benefits:
+Defining a REST API as application interface is what everybody do nowadays as it comes with certain benefits:
 <ul>
     <li>simplify a very complex functionality around resources</li>
     <li>reduce client server coupling</li>